 An intact, healthy idle air control valve will allow the engine to operate at peak efficiency and thus will smoothen the rides.
 But a damaged valve can result in fluctuations and vibrations causing the vehicle to stop at once.
 This is because less air will pass through the valve and the engine will start shaking vigorously.

-Vacuum leaks and circuit problems can have very similar symptoms with those of a bad IAC valve.
-That’s why before you rush out and buy a new valve for replacement, it’s a good idea to test your unit to see if it’s really the culprit.
+Vacuum leaks and circuit problems can have very similar symptoms to those of a bad IAC valve.
+That’s why before you rush out and buy a new valve for replacement, it’s a good idea to test your unit to see if it’s the culprit.

 That said, you might not have access to an OEM-level scan tool, so in this article, you will learn how to troubleshoot a faulty IAC valve using a regular code reader and a digital multimeter.

-If you’ve been experiencing one or more idle air control valve symptoms, get a code scanner to the port under the dashboard to bring up the error codes that make the engine warning light to turn on.
-Looking up the description of the code to find out the reason.
+If you’ve been experiencing one or more idle air control valve symptoms, get a code scanner to the port under the dashboard to bring up the error codes that make the engine warning light turn on.
+Look up the description of the code to find out the reason.